Adaptive Reuse: Could transforming office buildings open doors for academia?

 The way we use our office spaces has changed forever – but as businesses downsize, could the premises they leave vacant find a new lease of life as spaces for learning?
 Giovanni Festa, operations director at Sweco, explores the potential commercial space holds for universities looking to expand their footprint and provide top-quality facilities for students.

-Covid-19 has changed the way we use offices for good.
+Covid-19 changed the way we use offices for good.
 And with the future world of work likely taking the shape of a blend of remote and in-person working, this will invariably lead to many organisations considering reducing their square footage.
 We have already seen this shift start to happen, with firms big and small making the move to more compact spaces.
 So what happens to the large floorplates they leave behind?

 Another sector having to consider its physical footprint is academia – most particularly, higher education.
 Expansion has always been on the agenda for universities, finding opportunities to increase their potential student intake, and offer the highest quality facilities in a competitive marketplace.
-But the impact of Covid-19 means that more spacious, and more robustly ventilated, rooms will now be required.
+But the impact of Covid-19 means that more spacious, and more robustly ventilated, rooms will now always be required.

 Couple this with the fact that a central part of the university experience stems from face-to-face contact, making remote learning unviable in the long-term, and the pressure is on to find a solution.